 Update: 5-15-2017 WannaCryptor

 Wana (aka WanaCry) ransomware exploded onto the ransomware scene on 12 May 2017 with a mass campaign impacting organizations in many countries.
 This second variant of the ransomware has been leveraging the EternalBlue (MS-17010) vulnerability, released by the Shadow Brokers actors (see CSA-17082), in order to spread over victim networks via the Windows file sharing protocol, Server Message Block (SMB), following an initial infection.
-CrowdStrike Falcon Host offers protection for this variant through two types of coverage.
-Falcon Host has a Machine Learning layer (at the Moderate Level) and a Behavioral IOA layer (Suspicious Process).
+CrowdStrike Falcon offers protection for this variant through two types of coverage.
+Falcon has a Machine Learning layer (at the Moderate Level) and a Behavioral IOA layer (Suspicious Process).
 To ensure this ransomware is prevented, the Prevention Policies must be turned on (enabled).

 CrowdStrike customers are protected against this ransomware variant with current technology in the CrowdStrike Falcon platform.
 Falcon’s advanced endpoint protection – with next-gen antivirus that incorporates machine learning augmented with behavioral analysis that looks for indicators of attack — detects suspicious behavior before an attack occurs.
 These prevention features block the WannaCry ransomware and keep it from executing and encrypting the target organization’s data.